Darwen: Governance

 Darwen had its own parliamentary constituency until 1983 when it became part of the present Rossendale and Darwen constituency.
-This seat is currently held by Member of Parliament Jake Berry.
+This seat is currently held by Member of Parliament Andy MacNae.

 Coat of arms

 The coat of arms for Darwen should not be confused with the coat of arms used by the unitary authority of Blackburn with Darwen, which is the coat of arms for Blackburn.

 Darwen was granted its coat of arms on 7 August 1878.
 At the foot of the coat of arms is the town motto in Latin Absque Labore Nihil, which translates as "Nothing without labour".
 The arms depicts three cotton bolls and the River Darwen which runs through the town.
-The cotton represents the cotton industry in which the town grew and prospered during the Industrial Revolution and the three bolls to represent the three main areas of Darwen - Over Darwen, Lower Darwen and Hoddlesden.
+The cotton represents the cotton industry in which the town grew and prospered during the Industrial Revolution and the three bolls to represent the three main areas of Darwen – Over Darwen, Lower Darwen and Hoddlesden.
 At the helm of the coat of arms is a barred helmet representing nobility, and above it the torse in the town colours of blue and gold.
 At the crest a man stands shouldering a pickaxe, which refers to the town's motto and also represents the mining industry that was present to the east of the town at that time.